Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Introduction

 continuously.
 Moreover, for any symbol $f\in S(m,g)$ and any exponentiation invariant state $\omega$ on $L^\infty(\R_+^*)$, we have

-\end{thm} This result is proven in the text in Theorems \ref{Nique} and \ref{ils}.
+\end{thm} Here, $\int_{\psi,\omega}$ is the Dixmier trace on the commutative von Neumann algebra $L^\infty(\R^{2n})$ constructed out of the semifinite trace given by the Lebesgue integral.
+This result is proven in the text in Theorems \ref{Nique} and \ref{ils}.
 Observe that it uses the full strength of the theory of singular traces for semifinite von Neumann algebras.
 It also nicely complements the classical relation between the operator trace of a Weyl pseudo-differential operator and the integral of its symbol:

-whenever ${\rm OP}_W(f)$ is trace class\footnote{This occurs for instance when $f$ is a Schwartz function.}.
-In particular, the relation between the Dixmier trace and $\zeta$-function of Theorem \ref{deux}, applied to $L^\infty(\R^{2n})$, gives a very elementary way to compute the Dixmier trace of an H\"ormander-Weyl pseudo-differential operator: \begin{theorem} Let $\psi\in\Omega$ satisfy conditions \eqref{C1} and \eqref{C2} and let also $(g,m)$ be an H\"ormander pair such that $m\in \clM_\psi(\mathbb R^{2n})$.
+whenever ${\rm OP}_W(f)$ is trace class and $f$ is integrable\footnote{This occurs for instance when $f$ is a Schwartz function.}.
+In particular, the relation between Dixmier traces and $\zeta$-functions of Theorem \ref{deux}, applied to $L^\infty(\R^{2n})$, gives a very elementary way to compute the Dixmier trace of an H\"ormander-Weyl pseudo-differential operator: \begin{theorem} Let $\psi\in\Omega$ satisfying conditions \eqref{C1} and \eqref{C2} and let also $(g,m)$ be an H\"ormander pair such that $m\in \clM_\psi(\mathbb R^{2n})$.
 Then, for any symbol $ f\in S(m,g)$ and any exponentiation invariant state $\omega$ on $L^\infty(\R_+^*)$, we have:

-where $ C_\zeta(\psi)$ is the constant associated to $\psi$, given in Theorem \ref{deux}. \end{theorem}
+where $ C_\zeta(\psi)$ is the constant (associated to $\psi$) given in Theorem \ref{deux}. \end{theorem}

 We should also mention that Theorem \ref{quatre} gives very simple alternative proofs of \cite[Proposition 4.17]{G1} and \cite[Theorem 4.7]{N}.

 \qquad

 {\bf Acknowledgments.} It is a pleasure to thank Sergei Astashkin, Bruno Iochum, Steven Lord, Evgen\^ii Semenov, Alexandr Usachev and Dmitriy Zanin for various discussions and suggestions during the development of this project.